 That might sound a bit ‘hippy’, but I’ve had seven years of scientific education and I can assure you I’m pretty hard-nosed when it comes to investigating the truth.
 I spent a long time questioning my beliefs.

-Well, the story is an awful lot longer than this.
-I’ll not going to go into too much more detail.
-After working in the NHS for a bit, and finding that secular approaches to mental health did not seem to provide the kind of healing that Christian approaches could do (especially for addicts) I thought I’d go back to journalism to pay the bills, and spend more time doing voluntary work rather than taking an NHS cheque.
+The whole story is very long, I’ll spare you the details.
+After working in the NHS, and finding that secular approaches to mental health did not seem to provide the kind of healing that Christian approaches could do (especially for addicts) I thought I’d go back to journalism to pay the bills, and spend more time doing voluntary work rather than taking an NHS cheque.

 All I can say is, don’t knock it till you’ve tried it.
 I think Jesus has his arms open to everyone.
 You just have to ask him for a hug.